BasicWolf/archived-concrete-settings/docs/src/basic_concepts.rst

 Still, all the required details are extracted and a corresponding ``Setting`` attribute is created.

-The magic behind the scenes is happening in the metaclass :class:`SettingsMeta <concrete_settings.core.SettingsMeta>`.
+The magic behind the scenes is happening in the metaclass ``SettingsMeta``.
 In a nutshell, if a field looks like a setting, but is not explicitly defined as an instance of class :class:`Setting <concrete_settings.Setting>`, a corresponding object is created instead.